AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    bridge = SimpleBridge(model, reasoner, metric_list)

-Finally, we proceed with testing and training.
+Finally, we proceed with training and testing.

 .. code:: python